Opie Winston

 Harry "Opie" Winston is a fictional character on the FX television series Sons of Anarchy, played by Ryan Hurst.
-He is a member of the Sons of Anarchy Motorcycle Club, the son of SAMCRO co-founder Piney, a member of SAMCRO, and best friend of Jax since childhood.
+He is a member of the Sons of Anarchy Motorcycle Club, Redwood Original (SAMCRO) and the son of founder Piney and best friend of Jax since childhood.

 Character biography

-Opie's mother took him away from Piney and Charming when he was sixteen, but he left her and returned to his father and the club.
+Opie was born in Charming, California in 1978 to Piney and Mary Winston.
+Mary took him away when he was sixteen, but he quickly returned to Charming and became a member of SAMCRO in 1995.
+He marries his wife, Donna, and together they have two children, Ellie and Kenny.